jprio/ressources/README.md

 * [Grokking Quantum Computing — A Quirky Guide for Curious People](https://towardsdatascience.com/grokking-quantum-computing-a-quirky-guide-for-curious-people-8cea6eb67803)
 * [Introduction to Quantum Computing](https://csferrie.medium.com/qubits-qubits-qubits-more-is-different-8c2a5f9686c0)
   * Week 1 [The Quantum Hypothesis](https://csferrie.medium.com/introduction-to-quantum-computing-49b31b96e70f) : Lecture 1 introduces the necessary components of classical computing and provides some historical overview of the field of quantum computing.
 We also see how different types of information processes has different power.
-  * Week 2
-In Lecture 2 you will be introduced to qubits and the mathematical tools needed to work with them.
+  * Week 2 [What is a qubit ?](https://medium.com/swlh/what-is-a-qubit-dbce0a341c6a) : In Lecture 2 you will be introduced to qubits and the mathematical tools needed to work with them.
 Dirac notation is a powerful calculational tool to analyse quantum circuits, and perform linear algebraic manipulations more generally.
 We will learn about quantum measurement and what it means to “look at” a qubit.
-What is a qubit?
-Lecture 2 of Introduction to Quantum Computing

 But what does a qubit state “look like”?
 We will study the Bloch sphere representation of a qubit as well as complete the story of Dirac notation to see how all of the objects of study can be written in this picture.
-Bloch Fear: I See Qubits
-Lab 2 of Introduction to Quantum Computing

   * Week 3
 In Lecture 3 we add new dimensions to our quantum information — exponentially many new dimensions!
 We look at how to represent multiple qubits and the new feature of entanglement.